Determining planetary positions in the sky for $\pm 50$ years to an accuracy of $\stackrel{<}{_{\sim}} 1^{\circ}$ with a calculator}: Appendix A: Correction for the orbital ellipticity

 We want to get the equation in the form, $\theta=\theta_{0}+\Delta\theta$, so that by adding the longitude of the perihelion on both sides of the equation, we could get the relation between the correct longitude $\lambda$ and the mean longitude $\lambda_{0}$.

-A direct integration of Equation (2) may be very complicated.
-But we can expand the integrand as a series and integrate only a few first most significant terms.
+A direct integration of Equation (2) may not be possible, but we can expand the integrand as a series and integrate only a few first most significant terms.
 A binomial series expansion is possible because the eccentricity of an ellipse, $e < 1$.
-Also, during the expansion we drop terms of order $e^{3}$ or higher.
+During the expansion we drop terms having higher than $e^{2}$ factor.

-After integration we get,
+After integration we get

 which can be written as